4 Key Benefits of Financial Spring Cleaning

 How many of us have old bank and credit card statements, receipts, tax records and bills dating back years?
 When you finally do decide to get rid of the piles of paper, do you just throw them in the trash?
 Maybe you just rip them in half once or twice.

-An identity thief loves to see statements and tax records with account numbers and other sensitive personal information.
+Identity thieves love to see statements and tax records with account numbers and other sensitive personal information.
 It’s easy to retrieve those from the trash.
 Instead, determine how long you need to keep certain documents.

 Once you’ve determined which documents to keep and which to discard, destroy your documents using an inexpensive cross-cut shredder.
 If you don’t have one, check with Nuvision, which periodically holds shredding events for the community.